krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 Data for examples
 -------------------
-[WJP: do you want to point out to users to make a data directory like we do with OceanMesh?]
+[WJP: do you want to point out to users to make a data directory like we do with OceanMesh?
+Or it seems you have velocity_models for example_2D.py for example]

 Data for this 2D tutorial can be downloaded for the BP2004 benchmark model::